Gabriel-p/photpy/docs/source/index.rst

 It follows roughly the same steps outlined in Massey & Lindsey's `A User's Guide to Stellar CCD Photometry with IRAF (1992)`__.

-It is under development as of November 2016, with much work still needed.
+It is under development as of April 2017, with much work still needed.

 .. toctree::
     :hidden: